Exploring The Village at Mammoth in Winter

 When you need a quick, easy meal, The Pita Pit is the perfect place.
 Grab a bite filled with your favorite deli meats, cheeses and veggies.

-A stylish and cozy place to gather with friends, Shelter Distilling serves up small bites as well as cocktails, wine and beer, all distilled or brewed in house.
+In the summertime, Shelter Distilling opens up its doors and windows for alfresco dining and drink.
+The distillery serves up small bites as well as cocktails, wine and beer, all distilled or brewed in-house.

 Side Door Café and Wine Bar